Multi-fidelity graph-based neural networks architectures to learn Navier-Stokes solutions on non-parametrized 2D domains: Results

 \subsection{Multi-fidelity evaluation}

 We have explicitly built a multi-fidelity model by decomposing the learning task into two stages, where the first network is constrained to predict the Stokes solution.
 This design choice requires introducing additional parameters for the $\text{NN}_{ST}$.
-We therefore evaluate the effectiveness of the proposed multi-fidelity pipeline by comparing it with an alternative approach in which these additional parameters are instead used to construct a single, larger network that directly learns the Navier–Stokes solution starting from the 1D Stokes approximation.
-With respect to the reference networks with the hyperparameters described in Section \ref{sec:hyperparam}, we increase the hidden dimension to $105$ for { \textit{\textsc{GraphMamba}}} and to $126$ for { \textit{\textsc{GraphTransformer}}}.\\ As reported in Table \ref{tab:res-single}, despite relying on a smaller latent representation, the multi-fidelity framework shows better results.
+We therefore evaluate the effectiveness of the proposed multi-fidelity pipeline by comparing it with an alternative approach in which these additional parameters are instead employed to construct a single, larger network that directly learns the Navier–Stokes solution starting from the 1D Stokes approximation.
+With respect to reference networks with the hyperparameters described in Section \ref{sec:hyperparam}, we increase the hidden dimension to $105$ for { \textit{\textsc{GraphMamba}}} and to $126$ for { \textit{\textsc{GraphTransformer}}}.\\ As reported in Table \ref{tab:res-single}, despite relying on a smaller latent representation, the multi-fidelity framework shows better results.
+In particular, the multi-fidelity { \textit{\textsc{GraphTransformer}}} and { \textit{\textsc{GraphMamba}}} improve the Total-SMAE by $8.5\%$ and $3.5\%$, respectively, compared to their single-fidelity version.
 Leveraging the relationship between the Stokes and Navier–Stokes solutions through two coupled networks is an effective approach and represents a further direction for incorporating physical priors into the model design.\\ Moreover, low-fidelity Stokes data are cheaper to obtain.
 Indeed, in our solver, the Stokes solution is first computed as an initial guess for the iterative Navier–Stokes non-linear solver.
 Without any additional computational cost, we already have extra supervised data available for training.